Base64 Encoding: What Is It? How Does It Work?

 What type of data is transferred along these communication channels?

-BLOB stands for binary large object file.
 Whenever we transfer image, audio or video data over the network, that data is classified as BLOB data.
-CLOB, which stands for character large object file, includes any kind of text XML or character data transferred over the network.
+CLOB includes any kind of text XML or character data transferred over the network.
 Now, let’s dive into base64 encoding.

-As we stated earlier, base64 is a binary to text encoding scheme that represents data in ACII string format and then carries that data across channels.
+Base64 is a binary-to-text encoding scheme that represents data in ASCII string format and then carries that data across channels.
 If your data is made up of 2⁸ bit bytes and your network uses 2⁷ bit bytes, then you won’t be able to transfer those data files.
 This is where base64 encoding comes in.
 But, what does base64 mean?

 First, let’s discuss the meaning of base64.